Singapore's exports rise at faster pace of 12.1% in March

 SINGAPORE: Singapore's non-oil domestic exports (NODX) grew at a faster pace of 12.1 per cent in March from a year ago, up from the 4.2 per cent growth in February.

+Export growth far exceeded forecasts in a Reuters poll for a 1 per cent rise.

-Growth was mainly due to non-electronics, which rose by 9.4 per cent year-on-year, according to official data released by Enterprise Singapore (ESG) on Friday (Apr 16).
+Growth in March was mainly due to non-electronics, which rose by 9.4 per cent year-on-year, according to official data released by Enterprise Singapore (ESG) on Friday (Apr 16).

 Pharmaceutical exports, which are typically volatile, rose by 25.5 per cent in March, after a decline in February.